pianist and teacher

 As an accomplished pianist, Robbie Padilla’s work spans the Central New York region and beyond.
 Padilla has been involved in a wide range of musical experiences from classical recitals to musical theatre productions as both a pit musician and music director.
 He regularly gives solo piano recitals and has ventured into giving online recitals to reach a larger audience.
 He collaborates with both experienced and upcoming vocalists and instrumentalists in both recitals and competitions.

 Padilla is passionate and determined to both spread music to the next generation and keep classical music alive.
-He remains active as a board member in Syracuse-area music associations Central New York Association of Music Teachers and Civic Morning Musicals, a non-profit organization that has promoted Syracuse-area classical musicians for over 130 years.
+He remains active as a board member in Syracuse-area music associations CNY Association of Music Teachers and Civic Morning Musicals, a non-profit organization that has promoted Syracuse-area classical musicians for over 130 years.
 Padilla believes that, to keep classical music thriving, we must promote, in our students’ and our own performances, new music and works from composers representing the broad diversity of our society.

 Robbie Padilla earned his Master of Music (2016) at Syracuse University's Setnor School of Music where he studied Piano Performance with Ida Tili-Trebicka.
 His undergraduate studies were in Music Education (2013) at SUNY Fredonia where he studied piano with Dr. Anne Kissel.
 Padilla also holds a Level II certification (2018) in Orff Schulwerk pedagogy from the Eastman School of Music.